2017: the Year of Cyberattacks?

 The Outpost24 Vulnerability Assessment solutions

-At Outpost24, we have built "vulnerability management" solutions for more than fifteen years in order to respond to the market and the breach management problem.
-This issue is still topical, for instance, according to Gartner's predictions, 60% of companies in the digital sector will experience major service failures by 2020 due to the IT security teams inability to manage risks.
+At Outpost24, we have built "vulnerability management" solutions for more than fifteen years to respond to the market and the breach management problem.
+This issue is still topical, for instance, according to Gartner's predictions, 60% of companies in the digital sector will experience significant service failures by 2020 due to the IT security teams inability to manage risks.

 It is therefore imperative to fix flaws quickly and proactively.
 By the time a cyber attack occurs, it is already too late.
 By acting upstream and keeping control of vulnerabilities through appropriate solutions, businesses can reduce the chance of disruption and damage to their reputation.

-- OUTSCAN™ is an external security scanner in SaaS mode.
+- OUTSCAN™ is an external security scanner in the SaaS model.
 It detects external networks vulnerabilities and protects sensitive data.
 It alerts security teams, proposes solutions and fixes them as quickly as possible to prevent hackers from entering into information systems.